Boris, Jeremy, Sajid: Who is running to be next UK leader?

 Gove has held several posts in May's government — he's currently environment secretary — and backed her Brexit policies even as former colleagues denounced May's withdrawal deal.
 That hurts him among hardcore Brexiteers, who believe he went soft by supporting May's deal.

-Give is also facing pressure after acknowledging that he took cocaine more than once before he entered politics.
+Give is also facing pressure after acknowledging that he took cocaine more than once before entering politics.

 — DOMINIC RAAB, 45: